European History - From Prehistory To 19TH Century

 injustice and failure of reforms by French Emperors, led to the anger of common

-people especially lower class.
+people, especially the lower class.
 The revolution started with the Storming of Bastille on 14th

 July by people, who captured the Bastille (a state prison).
 This success led to

-the high morale of revolutionists and they were later managed to overthrow the
+the high morale of revolutionists and they later managed to overthrow the

 emperor and the whole system of aristocratic feudal and religious privileges